Interpretable Complex-Valued Neural Networks for Privacy Protection: Related Work

-Cryptographic tools have been used to learn from the sensitive data.
-Zhang {\em et al.} \cite{zhang2016privacy} adopted homomorphic encryption, in particular, BGV encryption, to encrypt the private data and perform the high-order back-propagation on the encrypted data; \cite{mohassel2017secureml} distributed the private data among two non-colluding servers who performed the secure two-party computation to train models on the joint data.
+Cryptographic tools have been used to learn from sensitive data. \cite{zhang2016privacy} adopted homomorphic encryption, in particular, BGV encryption, to encrypt the private data and perform the high-order back-propagation on the encrypted data; \cite{mohassel2017secureml} distributed the private data among two non-colluding servers who performed the secure two-party computation to train models on the joint data.
+Our scheme achieves {\em $k$-anonymity} privacy guarantee such that any adversary can at best reconstruct a number of synthetic inputs from the transformed features and thus it cannot distinguish the original input from others.

-The privacy definition suggested by our work is similar to {\em k-anonymity} in the sense that the adversary could reconstruct at least $k$ different inputs from a transformed feature so that the adversary would be confused in identifying the correct input from reconstruction results.